All Episodes

 It would be in everyone's interest if that big country America recovered from that disease, he said.

-Now get this.
+Now, get this.

-Gorbachev, who launched the democratic and economic reforms that ultimately led to the collapse of the Soviet Union in 1991, described the end of the Cold War as a gift that the United States is squandered.
+Gorbachev, who launched the democratic and economic reforms that ultimately led to the collapse of the Soviet Union in 1991, described the end of the Cold War as a gift that the United States has squandered.

 Mikhail Gorbachev did nothing to end the Cold War.

-He tried to reform a socialist communist system and it led to the downfall.
+He tried to reform a socialist communist system, and it led to the downfall.

 Media doesn't like that.